 To have webinars that convert, it starts with getting your topic right.
 You’ve got a wealth of knowledge to draw on and you know your prospective customers could benefit from even a short group session on the fundamentals.
 Never forget that it’s not about you, it’s about your audience!
 The best webinar subject is one that’s highly relevant to your ideal client.
 You could survey your customer base asking what they’d like to hear more from you about.
 You could dive into your website analytics to get some insights about your most-viewed content.
 You could spend some time researching other webinars in your niche and identify an area that you could improve on if you were to host your own.

 Whatever you choose, keep it focused and concise.
 Taking a comprehensive approach might seem like a good idea, but covering too much ground can confuse viewers and turn them off.
 Instead, select one idea or lesson to go deep on – one that showcases your expertise and where you can help your audience solve a related problem.
 Keep in mind the four Us: useful, urgent, unique and ultra-specific.

 Webinars are ideal for teaching a process that you’ve had success with.
 If you’ve achieved something significant in your business, odds are others will be eager to hear how you pulled it off.
-A walk-through of your signature technique or tactic is a great subject for your first webinar.
+A walk-through of your signature technique or tactic is a great subject for your first webinar that converts.